 If you wish to fly in that specific area, you need to apply for a generic OA at the Civil Aviation Authority (CAA) in the country of registration.
 After that, you can apply for a cross-border operation in the Netherlands.

-You can use a question form via contact if you wish to apply for a cross-border operations permit in The Netherlands.
+You can use a question form via contact if you wish to apply for a cross-border operations permit in the Netherlands.
 Please mention that you wish to apply for a cross-border drone operation.
 Also make sure to send the following information with your application:

 - An application form for cross-border UAS operations in the specific category.